Ordep/Mailosophy/README.md

 - Responsive CSS design system applied consistently across dashboard, email detail, admin, and settings

 **AI Workflows**
-- OpenAI-powered summaries replace raw body previews on every email card
+- OpenAI-powered summaries replace raw body previews and now render directly beneath the message details with the AI-label icon to highlight their provenance.
-- AI label chips with Mailosophy-specific iconography appear on cards and the email detail page
+- AI suggestions reuse that same icon so both cards and the detail view feel consistent, and clicking a chip applies exactly that label to Gmail.
+- Custom AI model training surfaces fine-tuned classifiers and is highlighted on the login hero as part of the product experience.
 - Clicking an AI chip applies the label immediately and syncs it to Gmail; Inbox retention obeys user preference

 **Automation & Sync**